What is A Service or Retail Business?

 In contrast to retail-related businesses, service businesses may be operated anywhere and do not have ‘storefront’ locations that are open to the public.
 Examples of strictly service-related businesses include home healthcare companies, staffing agencies, and pool routes.
 Such businesses may be operated out of the owner’s home or may be operated out of an office or industrial setting where customers are not expected to visit.
 Obviously, the cost structure of service businesses differs dramatically from retail businesses because service businesses have much lower occupancy costs (or none at all).
 On the other hand, service companies are at a disadvantage from retail businesses because they do not have a fixed place of business from which sales may take place at almost any time.

-Valuing Service Businesses
+Valuing Service Businesses Compared to Retail Businesses

-- The intangible value of a service business is thus the expected future cash flow of the business, derived from the established relationships and reputation among its customers, staff, and the general public.
+• The resulting intangible value (as demonstrated by its profits) is derived from the established relationships and reputation among its customers, staff, and the general public.

-- The proper valuation technique for service businesses is to determine the true owner benefit of the business, and then assigning a multiple to the owner benefit in deriving the value of the business.
+• Then one assigns a multiple to the owner benefit in deriving the value of the business.

-- The physical assets of the business (such as equipment, leasehold rights, or inventory) are usually not relevant for most service businesses.
+• The physical assets (such as equipment, leasehold rights, or inventory) of a service business are usually not relevant for most service businesses.

 SBA-related Difficulties for Service Businesses

-The Small Business Administration (SBA) makes it possible for many business buyers to fund the transaction via external SBA-backed financing.
-For some service industries requiring specialized skill or licensing (such as electricians, plumbers, or construction-related businesses), the SBA will require that the buyer have a sufficient level of work-related experience in those industries.
+The Small Business Administration (SBA) makes it possible for many business buyers to fund the transaction via SBA-backed bank financing.
+For some service industries requiring specialized skill or licensing (such as electricians, plumbers, or construction-related businesses), the SBA will require the buyer to have a sufficient level of work-related experience in those industries.
 The SBA imposes these requirements in order to ensure that the buyer has a reasonable chance of being successful after buying the business.
 Without the requisite skills or licensing in these specialized industries, a buyer will have a hard time in obtaining SBA financing.
 For most retail-related industries, the buyer will not face such a hurdle when seeking SBA-backed financing.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.